-What's the largest tax break in the federal tax code?
+What's the largest tax break in the federal income tax code?
 If you guessed the home mortgage deduction, you’d be wrong.
-It is the tax break for employer-provided health benefits.1 Not widely understood, the federal government does not tax the value of health insurance provided by employers to their workers—a tax benefit that increases in value as incomes (and therefore marginal tax brackets) go up.
+It is the tax break for employer-provided health benefits.1 The federal government does not tax the value of compensation provided in the form of health insurance.

-Of concern is the possibility that the tax will lead to a cost shift to consumers rather than get plans and payers to put pressure on providers for more efficient delivery of care.
+Of concern is the possibility that the tax will lead to a cost shift to consumers rather than put pressure on providers for more efficient delivery of care.
 Some are concerned that the Cadillac tax is too blunt, and may target necessary health spending rather than the “unnecessary” health spending that we’d all like to eliminate.
-This is particularly worrisome for individuals with expensive chronic conditions who stand to benefit from generous coverage and will see their out-of-pocket costs go up under less generous coverage.
+Reducing the generosity of health plans is particularly worrisome for individuals with lower incomes and expensive, chronic health conditions.

 While many have long advocated cutting back on tax subsidies for employer-sponsored health insurance, some proposals favor simply capping the employer-sponsored tax exclusion rather than imposing an excise tax.
-The tax is controversial, and may be modified before it goes into effect in 2018.
 Under all scenarios, however, engaging in an informed discussion over how to allocate direct and indirect government expenditures for healthcare is a conversation we need to have.

 1. The Tax Policy Center, "How Does the Tax Exclusion for Employer-Sponsored Health Insurance Work?"
 (2016).